Questions, Comments, or Corrections? Let us know!

 • For a child who exits during the year, exit data is completed in the checkpoint period nearest the child’s date of exit.

-• The exit data must be archived for one year.
+• The exit data in a child’s profile must be archived for 6 years.

 • Select the exit reason that is closest or most appropriate as to why the child is exiting.
 Please note that any exit reason selection will work.